 How to train for your first half marathon

-Half marathon training plans vary depending on your running experience and the time in which you wish to complete the half marathon.
+Half marathon training plans vary depending on your running experience and the time in which you wish to finish the half marathon.

-If you’re completing your first ever half marathon, then I recommend you go with a beginner half marathon training plan.
+If you’re completing your first ever half marathon, then the recommendation is to opt for a beginner half marathon training plan.

-- Strength training (e.g. tempo running or interval training)
+- 1 strength training session (e.g. tempo running or interval training)

 Long run